samliew/SO-mod-userscripts/README.md

 ### [Discussed On Meta](https://github.com/samliew/SO-mod-userscripts/blob/master/DiscussedOnMeta.user.js)

-*This userscript has only been tested on Tampermonkey, and requires additional permissions for cross-site requests to Meta as it's on a different domain*
+*This userscript has only been tested on Tampermonkey, and requires additional permissions for cross-site requests to Meta as it's on a different domain.
+Simply click on "Always allow" when prompted.*

 - For questions, displays info if it's discussed on Meta
 <br>![screenshot](https://raw.githubusercontent.com/samliew/SO-mod-userscripts/master/images/Screenshot_2018-05-18_210542.png)